 Maybe you landed a new town, area, or country and didn’t want to be associated wth the unsavoury people who also shared the name.
 Perhaps it was to disguise a name which sounded odd or was difficult to spell.
-Names can change for the oddest of reasons.
+Family names can change for the oddest of reasons.

 Family Names of Immigrants

-Picture the scene with queue of immigrants all standing waiting impatiently to enter the land of milk and honey to make their fortune , not knowing of they were even going be admitted due to a bureaucratic slip up, incorrect paperwork, illness or the whim of some American border patrol officer (who only arrived a month before you did from Italy and doesn’t speak English)
+Picture the scene with queue of immigrants all standing waiting impatiently to enter the land of milk and honey to make their fortune, not knowing if they were even going be admitted due to a bureaucratic slip up, incorrect paperwork, illness or the whim of some American border patrol officer (who only arrived a month before you did from Italy and doesn’t speak English)